DoctorKhan/votex/service-implementation-plan.md

         messages: [
           {
             role: 'system',
-            content: `You are an AI assistant that generates thoughtful community improvement proposals.
+            content: `You are an assistant that generates thoughtful community improvement proposals.
             Your proposals should be realistic, specific, and focused on improving community well-being, infrastructure, education, environment, or social cohesion.`
           },